tanel312/HashCalculation_Library/README.md

 HashCalculation_Library.h includes; (required)

+compiled library files are available in the ready2use directory.

 A sample console application; SampleApp_TestString is provided.
 It calculates hash code for famous "The quick brown fox jumps over the lazy dog" and "" (blank) strings and compares the result with known value.